American International Group, or AIG, is a life insurance company that provides customizable policies to fit nearly every financial situation.

 If you're interested in additional "living benefits," or ways you can use your death benefit or take advantage of savings while still alive, AIG offers variations on these guaranteed universal life insurance policies through its Quality of Life Insurance program.
 Quality of Life Insurance policies come with extended riders either automatically included or available to add to the policies, such as a critical illness rider.
 AIG also offers a survivorship version of its guaranteed universal life insurance policy, but it's restricted to those between the ages of 50 and 75.
 However, it's also a good alternative if you're looking to leave money to your heirs or a charity after you and your spouse have passed away.

-AIG's accidental death and dismemberment insurance the following payouts depending on the extent of your injuries from an accident:
+AIG's accidental death and dismemberment insurance payouts depend on the extent of your injuries from an accident:

 |Loss of two separate limbs (hand, arm, foot, leg)||100%|